My Story, Journey & Learnings

 There was only one way to find out: to get the experience of a multicultural environment and I decided to move to London.
 Over the following 13 years I thrived in London: I completed three postgraduate courses (in psychology, counselling and psychotherapy) plus further training in NLP and Coaching; I registered with reputable professional bodies; I managed mental health services in various communities across six boroughs; I volunteered as a honorary counsellor for One in Four, the London’s leading charity supporting survivors of childhood trauma; and I grew a small international therapy practice.

 Living and working with varied people has been challenging on many levels and stirred my interest in culture, diversity and minority which gradually helped me see a theme emerging:

-“whether we go for the big dreams or a simple life, we come from the East or the West, we are men or women, young or more mature, most of our struggles are rooted in our relationships and the quality of our relationships determines our mental wellbeing”.
+“whether we go for the big dreams or a simple life, we come from the East or the West, we are men or women, young or more mature, most of our struggles are rooted in our relationships and it is the quality of our relationships that determines our mental wellbeing”.

 So hard to break free from the corporate world…

 Four decades later I was still in London, still working in mental health and still taking care of others.
 My diary stayed busy, handling a full time demanding mental health corporate job, a therapy/counselling private practice in two different locations, a last (research) year in my second Masters course, volunteering for a charity, as well as having a family and social life.
-Like many people during our modern times, I struggled to leave the “stability” and “safety” of the corporate world and I sensed profoundly the power dynamic in the relationship with the outer world.
+Like many people during our modern times, I struggled to leave the “stability” and “safety” of the corporate world and I sensed the profound power dynamic in the relationship with the outer world.
 I felt part of a modern vibrant world and I kept pushing until I was not able to push anymore.
 Because one day everything changed.